WE’VE GOT SERIOUS SKILLS

 I also love living in this area where it is so easy to find fun activities to do outside.
 Each season is exciting and there is so much to do in and around the Huron Valley area.
 I have thousands of hours of work experience, hundreds of hours of training and I have been working towards earning an Early Childhood degree.
 I am currently enrolled at OCC to complete my Associates Degree in Early Childhood Education.
 I am so excited for this wonderful experience of working with such great staff at an amazing school.
 Children are vivacious and make life so exciting.
 Each day is a new experience and I am thrilled to have the opportunity to spend my time here.

-Preschool Program Teacher and School-Age Summer Camp Teacher – Ms. Jamie
+Young Preschool Program Teacher and School-Age Summer Camp Teacher – Ms. Jamie *Celebrating 8 years of service

 Since 2012, I’ve had the opportunity to teach the School Age Creative Arts and Outdoor Summer Camp program.
 I enjoy working with children of all ages and it gives me the opportunity to share my love of nature, art and performing arts with the children.

 I have over twenty years of performing arts and dance experience, while teaching it for thirteen years to kids of all ages.
 From ages eight to eighteen, I was a member of the Nationally Award Winning “Classy Dancer” Dance troupe.
 My most memorable experience was being hand- picked by Debbie Allen to perform in a National competition in Hollywood, California, being awarded first place overall in Michigan and third overall Nationally.
 I have performed in numerous musicals throughout my life starting at age three and have directed and choreographed two children’s musicals.
 I am a certified Acrobatic Arts instructor, spending hours studying the safest techniques to enhance muscle growth, strength and flexibility in children of all ages.
-I am currently teaching dance at Dance City in Birmingham and the Director of the Dance City Performing Arts Team.
+I am currently teaching dance at The 8th Count Dance Studio.
 With performing arts and dance being such an important part of my life, I enjoy sharing it with Building Blocks Preschool.

 Ever since I can remember, I have enjoyed teaching and being around children.
 Starting at age nine I started assisting in younger classes at my dance studio.
 From there I started teaching my own classes at age eleven.
 After I graduated high school, I knew that I wanted to work with children for the rest of my life.
 When I started taking classes at Oakland Community College, I was working at an after school program called “Kids Klub” in West Bloomfield.
 I realized that working with younger children was where I wanted to be.
 Children inspire me to continually be creative and optimistic.